gcarbo01/db-schema-design-guidelines/README.md

 For example: <br>
 From: /system/customer/``3m-australia-pty-ltd``<br>
 To:    /system/customer/``3m-australia-pty-ltd-01``<br>
 .
 Customer human readable Ids must complement the Primary Key Long UUIDs.
-They should be in a separate field with the SQL property of ``Unique``.<br>
+They should be in a separate field with the SQL property ``Unique``.<br>
 ## References
 <br> <br> <br>